Jim Petro

-James M. Petro (born October 25, 1948) is an American lawyer and politician of the Republican Party who served as the Attorney General of Ohio.
-Previously, Petro also served as Ohio State Auditor and he was a candidate for the Republican nomination for Governor of Ohio during the 2006 Ohio primaries, but lost to Ken Blackwell.
+James M. Petro (born October 25, 1948) is an American lawyer and politician who was the 46th Ohio Attorney General from 2003 to 2007.
+A member of the Republican Party, he also served as Ohio State Auditor from 1995 to 2003 and was a candidate for the Republican nomination for governor of Ohio in 2006.
+Petro was the chancellor of the Ohio Board of Regents from 2011 to 2013.

-Early life and early career
+Early life and education

 Petro was born October 25, 1948, in Brooklyn, Ohio.
-A Brooklyn High School graduate, he attended Denison University in Granville, Ohio, where he received his Bachelor of Arts degree and joined the Lambda Chi Alpha fraternity.
-He later earned his J.D. degree from Case Western Reserve University School of Law in Cleveland, Ohio.
-Petro served as an Assistant Prosecuting Attorney for Franklin County as a trial lawyer responsible for felony prosecutions, and then as Assistant Director of Law for the city of Cleveland, Ohio.
+After graduating from Brooklyn High School, he attended Denison University, where he received his Bachelor of Arts degree and joined the Lambda Chi Alpha fraternity.
+He later earned his Juris Doctor degree from Case Western Reserve University School of Law.

+Career

+Petro served as an assistant prosecuting attorney in Franklin County, Ohio, as a trial lawyer responsible for felony prosecutions, and then as assistant director of law for the city of Cleveland.
 After starting his private practice, Petro became prosecuting attorney for the city of Rocky River, Ohio.

-Political career

-Petro began his political career in 1977 when he was elected to the Rocky River city council, and later served as the director of the city.
+Petro began his political career in 1977 when he was elected to the Rocky River city council and later served as the law director of the city.
 In 1980, he was elected to the Ohio House of Representatives.
 He served four years as a state representative.

-In 1991, Petro became County Commissioner for Cuyahoga County; during his four-year term he was President of the board for a year.
+In 1991, Petro became a county commissioner for Cuyahoga County; during his four-year term he was president of the board for a year.

-Petro was elected Ohio Auditor in 1994 and re-elected in 1998, serving two terms from 1995 to 2003.
-As Auditor he served as the chief inspector and supervisor of public offices in the state; the office is the largest state auditing agency in the United States, second in size only to the United States Government Accountability Office.
+Petro was elected Ohio State Auditor in 1994 and re-elected in 1998, serving two terms from 1995 to 2003.
+As auditor he served as the chief inspector and supervisor of public offices in the state; the office is the largest state auditing agency in the United States, second in size only to the United States Government Accountability Office.

 In November 2002, Petro was elected the Ohio attorney general, serving from 2003 to 2007.
+Petro became the first attorney general in the country to intervene in a case spearheaded by the Innocence Project, a non-profit legal clinic that pioneered the use of DNA testing to prove wrongful conviction, to exonerate Clarence Elkins.

 In 2005, Petro became the first Ohio attorney general to argue a case in front of the United States Supreme Court in over thirty years; he won the case by a vote of nine to zero.
 As Ohio's Attorney General he successfully defended the law banning late term abortions in the state.
 As attorney general, Petro also launched an effort that added 210,000 criminal DNA profiles from Ohio to the national Combined DNA Index System (CODIS).

-Candidacy for Governor
+Petro was appointed chancellor of the Ohio Board of Regents in March 2011 by Governor John Kasich.
+The role included leading the University System of Ohio.
+Petro retired as chancellor in February 2013.